 Initial Futures Margin

-When you are down with your margin trading, you’ll need to deal with maintenance and margin calls.
+When you are down with your margin trading, you must deal with maintenance and margin calls.
 Maintenance is the money required when a position is down.

-Gold has a loss of $8 per oz to $1992oz, and the balance of the total account drops $8200.
-As long as the value of the account stays above the $7500 maintenance margin, our trader has no issues.
+Gold lost $8 per oz to $1992oz, and the total account balance dropped $8200.
+Our trader has no issues if the account’s value stays above the $ 7,500 maintenance margin.

 But if the gold price continues to drop and goes below the $7500 mark, she will be required to add enough money to get the account back up to the $8250 initial margin.
 Which is referred to as a “margin call.”

-Each exchange has a limited margin rate that they allow traders to use for each future.
-And this rate is determined with the SPAN(Standard Portfolio Analysis of Risk) program.
+Each exchange has a limited margin rate they allow traders to use for each future.
+This rate is determined using the SPAN(Standard Portfolio Analysis of Risk) program.

-There are several variables that go into the SPAN program.
-But the recent daily volatility of the future is the most important of them.
+Several variables go into the SPAN program.
+But the recent daily volatility of the future is their most important.

-This predetermined amount of margin required allows an exchange to know what is its “worst-case” scenario one-day move that might occur for any open futures position (either long or short).
+This predetermined amount of margin required allows an exchange to know its “worst-case” scenario, a one-day move that might occur for any open futures position (either long or short).

-This SPAN requirement can change at any time, and exchanges will alter these requirements depending on market conditions.
+This SPAN requirement can change anytime, and exchanges will alter these requirements depending on market conditions.

 The SPAN margin limits are the highest leverage allowed.
-However, FCMs (Futures Commission Merchants) or brokerages can require higher margins (if the SPAN is 10 times leverage, the FCM may allow 5 times, but never 20 times) of their customers.
+However, FCMs (Futures Commission Merchants) or brokerages can require higher margins (if the SPAN is ten times leverage, the FCM may allow five times, but never 20 times) of their customers.

-This can be due to the risk classification of the customer or their ability to be contacted, and is in order to lower their risk exposure.
+This can be due to the risk classification of the customer or their ability to be contacted and lower their risk exposure.

-Because the margin is such a small part of the total value being traded, leverage gives futures traders the ability to make or lose profits very quickly.
+Because the margin is such a small part of the total value being traded, leverage allows futures traders to make or lose profits very quickly.

-Profits are protected by CFTC regulations.
+CFTC regulations protect profits.
 As a result, you don’t have to worry about the payment.
-We recommend that you do not put more than 10% of your portfolio at risk with any single trade.
+We recommend not putting more than 10% of your portfolio at risk with any single trade.

 The more trades you make and the greater your portfolio value, the lower this recommendation percentage is.
 Diversification is always needed to reduce any portfolio’s risk.
-Never make a trade on gut instinct; only make a trade with a reason behind it.
-As always, we wish you the best of luck with all of your trades.
+Never trade on gut instinct; only make a trade with a reason behind it.
+As always, we wish you the best of luck with your trades.